Rappsilber-Laboratory/XiSearch/README.md

 When everything is configured as desired then start-button on the first tab can be pressed to start the search.

 Depending on the size of the database the start-script might need to be adapted to permit xi to use a larger amount of memory (-Xmx option).
 This should not exceed the amount of free memory available without running xi.
-E.g. if a computer has 8GB of RAM but per default 5 are used by other programms then Xi should get at most 3GB as otherwise part of the programm will be swapped out to disk and in effect run extremly slow.
+E.g. if a computer has 8GB of RAM but per default 5 are used by other programs then Xi should get at most 3GB as otherwise part of the programm will be swapped out to disk and in effect run extremely slow.